MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 document.addEventListener('handsfree-finger-pinched-1-3')
 ```

-You can also access the data directly on your `handsfree` instance:
+Also, know that you can always access the data directly on your `handsfree` instance:

 ```js
 console.log(handsfree.data.hands)